Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

   channelNames?: string[]; // An array of channel names.
 The handler will only be called when the event occured in one of the channels listed. location?: MessageLocation; // A location enum setting where events are accepted.
   // Available values are:
-  //  - MessageLocation.SERVER (only call handler for events on the server)
+  //  - EventLocation.SERVER (only call handler for events on the server)
-  //  - MessageLocation.DIRECT_MESSAGE (only call handler for events in DMs) and
+  //  - EventLocation.DIRECT_MESSAGE (only call handler for events in DMs) and
-  //  - MessageLocation.ANYWHERE (call handler regardless of the origin of the event).
+  //  - EventLocation.ANYWHERE (call handler regardless of the origin of the event).
-  // The default is MessageLocation.SERVER if channelNames is non-empty, MessageLocation.ANYWHERE otherwise.
+  // The default is EventLocation.SERVER if channelNames is non-empty, EventLocation.ANYWHERE otherwise.
 }
 ```